jleefmi/cbio-hpc/README.md

   1. Launch and instance of the desired base AMI with ENA enabled from the AWS Console
     a.
 The current base image is: CentOS7 R4 w/ ENA (ami-b57350a3)
+    b.
+Be sure to assign an Instance Role with S3 access to your locker
   2. Connect to the new instance via SSH
   3. Remove all un-necessary files
     a.
 The current base image includes a pre-installed copy of Univa Grid Engine which should be removed